huan/tensorflow-handbook-swift/README.md

-# SWIFT CONCIST CHITCHAT
+# Tensorflow Handbook for Swift

-Concist Chit Chat in Swift
+Swift for Tensorflow

 ![Swift for Tensorflow](docs/images/swift-tensorflow.png)